evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

     ClassificationQualityMetric(probas_threshold=0.5),
 ])
 ```
 {% hint style="info" %}
 Refer to the [All metrics](../reference/all-metrics.md) table to see available parameters that you can pass for each preset.
 {% endhint %}

+If you want to change the composition of the report or pass additional parameters, you can create a custom report.